CLNEulalia/Heroku-Atlas-Deployment/README.md

 hosts a protected MongoDB instance that you can easily integrate with an application deployed on Heroku.

-Today, you will need to set up an Atlas account and database to hour our `book-e` database.
+Today, you will need to set up an Atlas account and database to host our `book-e` database.

 ### Deployment in 19 Easy Steps